What is ISO? When to increase sensitivity, types of noise and more

 The signal from the sensor is simply amplified – and this helps you get the fast enough shutter speed you want in low light.

+Click on the image to see the larger version.
 The crops inset are shown in actual pixels.

 The advantage of digital over film is that the ISO can be altered for each individual shot.
 This makes ISO a powerful tool for the photographer, helping you to get sharp shots in a variety of lighting conditions.